Dynflow/dynflow/doc/pages/source/documentation/index.md

 ```

 In the current implementation, it's expected all the executors would
 have the same set of queues defined.
-In the future implementation,
+In the future implementation it
-dedicated executors with just a subset of queues should be possible.
+should be possible to have dedicated executors with just a subset of
+queues

 ### Middleware